I still remember reading Vishal’s first email to me. It was January 4th, 2018 and I was completely blown away.

 Here are some words written from Vishal taken from our Transformations page:

 If you are searching for online coaching to help transform your physical fitness, I wouldn’t look any further and sign up with RNT.
 Akash and the RNT team have created a powerhouse system to help all types of people with varying goals to transform their lives physically which inevitably leads to many other positive changes as seen by all of the client testimonials.
-The coaching is the perfect combination of structured and personalised where you feel empowered to achieve your dreams with your RNT coach as your guiding light.
-For me personally, Akash helped me transfer my self-doubt when it came to fitness and nutrition into confidence.
+The coaching is the perfect combination of structured and personalised where you feel empowered to achieve your dreams with your RNT coaching team as your guiding light.
+For me personally, they helped me transfer my self-doubt when it came to fitness and nutrition into confidence.
 After fighting cancer at a young age, I always felt a deep desire to be physically fit and was disciplined in doing so.
 However, I always felt overwhelmed when it came to what to eat and how to be fit when life was moving at a million miles an hour with work, family, social, travel, and many other areas of life.
 Akash and the RNT program helped me develop structures, strategies, and systems that are personalised for my life that I can now use as frameworks to adapt to my lifestyle as it changes.
 Through RNT I’ve learned lifelong principles around accountability, fitness, nutrition, that I will continue to build and capitalise on for the rest of my life.